lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

                 extra/angle/per/atom 1 &
                 extra/special/per/atom 2

+..  container:: justify

     **Explanations:** The 'lattice' command defines the unit cell.
 Here face-centered cubic (fcc) with a scale factor of 4.04 has been chosen for the future positioning of the atoms of the walls.
 The 'region' command defines a geometric region of space, and by choosing 'xlo=-4' and 'xhi=4', and because we have previously chosen a lattice with scale factor of 4.04, the region box extends from -16.16 to 16.16 Ångström (units of lengths are in Ångstrom because we have chosen the unit style 'real').
 Finally, the 'create_box' command creates a simulation box with 5 types of atoms in the simulation: oxygen and hydrogen atoms of the water, Na, Cl, and the atoms of the walls.

     The create box command extends over 6 lines thanks to the '&' character.
 The second and third lines are used to specify that the simulation contains 1 type of bond and 1 type of angle (for the water molecule).
 The parameters of these bond and angle constraints will be given later.
 The three last lines are for memory allocation.

     We can now add atoms to the system.
 First, we create two sub-regions corresponding respectively to the two solid walls, and create a larger region from the union of the two regions.
-Then we create atoms of type 5 within the two regions:.
+Then we create atoms of type 5 within the two
+    regions:

 ..  code-block:: bash
    :caption: *to be copied in SystemCreation/input.lammps*